 Regular family dinners may improve your child’s mental health functioning.
 More frequent family dinners are associated with better emotional well-being and higher life satisfaction, according to researchers for a 2013 edition of the Journal of Adolescent Health.

 A second study, included in a 2014 edition of Advances in Mental Health, found that family meals were associated with happiness among adolescents.

 In addition to the numerous other benefits, regular family meals can improve overall family functioning.
-According to a 2010 study in the Journal of Family Psychology, urban adolescents who eat family dinners more often feel that they have better communication with their parents.
+For example, according to a 2010 Journal of Family Psychology study, urban adolescents who eat family dinners more often feel that they have better communication with their parents.

 Family dinners can also improve family functioning through increased bonding.
 More family meals are associated with greater family cohesion over time, according to researchers for a 2008 edition of Health Psychology.

 One of several benefits of regular family dinners is improved family functioning.
 As discussed here, children and teens who have frequent family dinners enjoy various benefits, including better physical and mental health, improved school performance, and fewer problem behaviors.

 So take the time to sit down and have an evening meal with your family; the effort will be well worth the rewards.